Townes-Brocks syndrome

 Is there support?

-Families can use Contact’s freephone helpline for advice, information and, where possible, links to other families.
-To meet other families with disabled children, join Contact’s closed (private) Facebook group.
+Families can use Contact’s freephone helpline for advice and information To meet other families with disabled children, join Contact’s closed (private) Facebook group.

 Back to A-Z Conditions